Bernard Dietz

 Bernard Dietz (born 22 March 1948) is a German former football player and manager.
-He captained the West Germany national team to victory in the UEFA Euro 1980.
+A former defender, he captained the West Germany national team to victory in the UEFA Euro 1980.

 Club career

 A defender in his professional career, Bernard Dietz played in 495 Bundesliga matches for MSV Duisburg and FC Schalke 04, scoring 70 goals in his Duisburg years and seven in his days with Schalke 04 in the top tier of German football.
 Leaving Duisburg for Schalke in 1982 caused him to feature 34 times (one goal) for the Gelsenkirchen outfit in the 2.
 Bundesliga of 1983–84 after the club had been relegated from Bundesliga in Dietz' first season with them.
 With the German Cup final participation in 1975 his biggest success in his club career, the defender made several other stir.
 He is still both the top-scoring defender in the history of the Bundesliga across all clubs and second in the list of goal-scorers for MSV Duisburg in the top flight.
 Although he took part in over 500 games he just received 11 bookings (and no red cards).
 On 5 November 1977, the down-to-earth defender scored four goals in MSV Duisburg's 6–3 against Bayern Munich and was, in 1978–79, the captain of MSV Duisburg when they reached the round of the last four in the UEFA Cup.

 To honour the efforts of Dietz for MSV Duisburg in his career, the fans of the club decided to dub the club's mascot, a zebra, Ennatz.
 Ennatz is the nickname of Dietz.